GrahamCampbell/Cache-Plugin/README.md

 Cache Plugin
 ============

 Cache Plugin is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is strongly based on the [Cache Plugin](https://github.com/php-http/cache-plugin) by the [PHP HTTP Team](http://php-http.org/).
 This package was created because the original implemenation needed tweaking for my GitHub package, and now I need to share the code with my new GitLab package, thus I have extracted this single class here.
-Feel free to check out the [releases](https://github.com/GrahamCampbell/Cache-Plugin/releases), [license](LICENSE), [security policy](.github/SECURITY.md), [code of conduct](.github/CODE_OF_CONDUCT.md), and [contribution guidelines](.github/CONTRIBUTING.md).
+Feel free to check out the [releases](https://github.com/GrahamCampbell/Cache-Plugin/releases), [security policy](https://github.com/GrahamCampbell/Cache-Plugin/security/policy), [license](LICENSE), [code of conduct](.github/CODE_OF_CONDUCT.md), and [contribution guidelines](.github/CONTRIBUTING.md).

 <p align="center">
 <a href="https://styleci.io/repos/125631490"><img src="https://styleci.io/repos/125631490/shield" alt="StyleCI Status"></img></a>